gilangcy/stanford-alpaca/README.md

 # [Reproducing] Stanford Alpaca: An Instruction-following LLaMA Model
-This is the repo for reproducing Stanford Alpaca : An Instruction-following LLaMA Model .
+This is the repo for reproducing Stanford Alpaca : An Instruction-following LLaMA Model.
 The repo contains:

 - The [5K data](#dataset) used for fine-tuning the model.
 - The code for [preparation data](#data-preparation).